 The experienced makeup of Eduardo’s class created an open, trusted forum where the students felt confident in sharing their diverse experiences and commenting on each other’s points of view.
 The cohort truly values each other, which explains why one of the many start-ups he’s involved with is Nickle, the peer-to-peer lending app founded by Sloan alumna Norah Prida Bay.

-Eduardo’s tip for prospective students and trailblazing entrepreneurs: “If you want to create a start-up, and build it up to a global company, there’s no better location than London.
+Eduardo’s tip for prospective students and trailblazing entrepreneurs: “If you want to create a

 “You have access to talent, money and markets.”